TLCheng11/build-something-new/README.md

 # Descriptions

 - Constructed a 3D model design platform that incorporated the React Three libraries - fiber, drei, and cannon.
-Users can design their own 3D models using the custom built UI.
+Users can design their own 3D models using the custom-built UI.
-- Designed custom algorithmes and recursive functions to join individual components into groups, which allows users to reposition or copy multiple model components with ease.
+- Designed custom algorithms and recursive functions to join individual components into groups, which allows users to reposition or copy multiple model components with ease.
 - Modeled custom database and REST API with Active Record, Active Storage, and PostgreSQL.
-With all the data stored, users can share their creations, or download and leave comments on others creations.
+With all the data stored, users can share their creations, or download and leave comments on others' creations.
-- Monitored all users activities when editing the model with useEffect and useRef Hooks.
-All the changes that users made will be auto saved to the database.
+- Monitored all users' activities when editing the model with useEffect and useRef Hooks.
+All the changes that users made will be auto-saved to the database.
 - Utilized JSZip and File-saver for users to download 3D models as a React component.

 # System dependencies